paxswill/evesrp/README.md

     python wsgi.py

-Using a separate server, you can use the same `wsgi.py` file with a Procfile like this:
+Using Heroku, you can use the same `wsgi.py` file with a Procfile like this:

     web: gunicorn wsgi:app